November 8, 2025 (4mo ago) — last updated December 30, 2025 (2mo ago)

 Data SourcePulls from a consistent form or systemInvolves unstructured information

-The best candidates are frequent, predictable, and don’t require complex judgment.
-Those are your fastest wins.
+The fastest wins are frequent, predictable tasks that don’t require complex judgment.

 Reclaiming Your Most Valuable Asset: Time

-A marketing team might use a cost-estimation tool to check campaign viability without manual calculations—for instance, the Facebook Ads Cost Estimator can help model spend scenarios quickly.
-Freelancers can embed simple calculators to streamline client billing.
-Hand these jobs to technology and you reclaim the mental energy needed for creativity and strategy.
+A marketing team might use a cost estimator to model campaigns quickly — for instance, try the Facebook Ads Cost Estimator to test spend scenarios.
+Freelancers can embed calculators to streamline client billing and intake.
+Hand these routine jobs to technology and reclaim the mental energy needed for creativity.

 Finding Your Biggest Time Sinks